-- Do not read the newspaper during class.
-The shuffling of pages can be very distracting. - Food and drink are discouraged in class.
+- IF you bring a laptop to class, stay focused on taking notes.
+Browsing the web, playing games, checking Facebook, etc. are extremely distracting to other students. - Food and drink are discouraged in class.
 There may be times that you need a beverage or small snack during class.
-Avoid bringing in large meals or food that is noisy when unpackaged or chewed - Show respect for the staff and fellow classmates.
+Avoid bringing in large meals or food that is noisy when unpackaged or chewed. - Show respect for the staff and fellow classmates.
 Do not interrupt another who is speaking.
 It is okay to disagree with an idea but not okay to ridicule or make fun of another person and his/her ideas.
 Raised voices, derogatory language, name-calling, and intimidating behavior will not be tolerated. - Do not disturb others by engaging in disruptive behavior.
 Disruption interferes with the learning environment and impairs the ability of others to focus, participate, and engage.